yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 Binary trees are recursive data structures, if formulated the following
 way:

-1. A (nonempty) tree is either:
+> A (nonempty) tree is either:

-    -   A node with a value, a left tree and a right tree; OR
+>    - A node with a value, a left tree and a right tree; OR

-    -   A leaf with just a value
+>    - A leaf with just a value

 As you can see, the definition of a node contains (sub)trees, making it a recursive data structure[^3].
-Then, operations on trees can often be expressed elegantly using recursion.
+Therefore, operations on trees can often be expressed elegantly using recursion.
 For example, the specification of getting the *preorder* of a tree can be like so: